 In other words, what really matters is the means itself rather than the outcome.
-Whatever the meaning may be, is the signifier that now takes over.
-It is not what we read or see on Facebook, it is the experience of Facebook that in the end overpower its own content.
+Whatever the meaning may be, it is the signifier that now takes over.
+It is not what we read or see on Facebook, it is the very experience of Facebook that in the end overshadows its own content.
 It is not the gallery on Flickr with our work and hours spent in order to produce it that really matters, it is the number of followers, favorites, comments that come into play here.
 Also, notice what happens to your picture when you post them on Instagram: they suddenly look different.
 They have to adapt to a format, and that format is what gives them a new form, almost as if those pictures were taken by someone else.

 By crossing into a space whose curvature is no longer that of the real, nor that of truth, the era of simulation is inaugurated by a liquidation of all referentials – worse: with their artificial resurrection in the systems of signs, a material more malleable than meaning, in that it lends itself to all systems of equivalences, to all binary oppositions, to all combinatory algebra.

 The sign is indeed more malleable than meaning.
-Being the sign less abstract (the name is the thing, the swoosh is the shoe, a flag is the nation, money is power, and so on), being the sign a closed circuit, it is paradoxically more open than meaning as I can virtually use anything since there is no need to expand on the absence of a concept.
+Being the sign less abstract (the name is the thing, the swoosh is the shoe, the flag is the nation, money is power, and so on), being the sign a closed circuit, it is paradoxically more open than the meaning as I can virtually use anything since there is no need to expand on the absence of a concept.